earthlab/el-drones/docs/03_post-mission_agisoft_metashape_workflow.md

 13. Adjust bounding box
 14. Optimize Cameras (tools ->) to improve alignment accuracy
     - Check all but bottom left one (Fit k4) when using DJI imagery.
 Don’t check advanced (Adaptive camera model fitting and est tie point covariance)
     - Agisoft’s description of through correspondence (AIS): Optimize cameras - you refine the camera calibration parameter values based on the calculated values after the images are aligned.
 15. Build Dense point cloud (workflow ->)
     - High or Medium quality (higher quality more accurate but increase processing time), aggressive depth filtering, check box for calculate point colors)
     - If depth maps already exist, you can reuse these maps in the dense point cloud generation by selecting “Reuse depth maps” in the dense point cloud build window.

-(Optional: Build Mesh from dense cloud and Texture)
 16. Build mesh (not needed if you just want a DEM and/or orthophotograph)
 17. Build texture (not needed if you just want a DEM and/or orthophotograph)
 18. Build DEM from dense cloud (workflow ->)
     - For orthomosaic generation – faster than mesh (but mesh may be required for complex terrain)
     - Geographic type, check that it’s correct projection
     - Source data: dense cloud